Tdebel/ferritin-ai/apply_model/model/README.md

-Put your model in this folder
+# Put your model in this folder!